How to Reset Your Tire Pressure Sensor (TPMS Reset Guide)

 4. The System Fails to Detect a Pressure Change

 One of the primary functions of a TPMS sensor is to detect changes in tire pressure in real time.
 If you inflate or deflate your tires and the system fails to recognize the adjustment, it’s a strong indication that a sensor is no longer working correctly.
-This type of failure reduces the effectiveness of your TPMS, increasing the risk of driving with improperly inflated tires.
+If pressure adjustments are not reflected in the system after driving, this often indicates sensor failure rather than a calibration issue.

 Conclusion